galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 > <question-title>Interpreting the Violin Plots</question-title>
 >
-> 1. Which method has a tendency to overestimate proportions?
+> 1. Which method has the least errors?
-> 2. Which cell types roughly have the most and least accurate predictions in MuSiC?
+> 2. Which method is the most balanced when to over and under estimating proportions?
 > 3. Which is the most overestimated cell type in NNLS?
 >
 > {% snippet faqs/galaxy/features_scratchbook.md datatype="tabular" %}